Bpi031/React_jupyter/README.md

 A FastAPI server for handling requests.
 A Jupyter notebook server for data analysis and model training.
 A front-end web application for code editing and interaction.
 The project can be run in a development environment or deployed using Docker for scalability and ease of use.
-It is an excellent choice for anyone looking to perform secure data analysis while maintaining the privacy and security of the underlying data."
+It is an excellent choice for anyone looking to perform secure data analysis while maintaining the privacy and security of the underlying data.

 # Developer Mode